byte4RR4Y/rock4se-image-builder/README.md

     - Fixed some issues with the Dockerfile
     - Added isntallation of ZSH with features
     - RW mode for qemu only to configure the display(standard is ro)
-    - Added start of an interactive shell inside the build container not yet supported by the gui
+    - Added an option for an interactive shell inside the build container not yet supported by the gui
     - Fixed issues with some Desktop installations
 #####################################################################################